 Towards a new equilibrium

-When everything returns to normal – and even before that – employers and employees alike will face a new reality: one where teleworking has been tried, and where it has proven to be successful.
-Widely considered a win for all parties involved, we believe that you must try to find a healthy balance between office and homeworking – and, more importantly, reassess the role of the office as a workplace.
+When everything returns to standard – and even before that – employers and employees alike will face a new reality: one where remote working has been tried, and where it has proven to be successful.
+Widely considered a win for all parties involved, we believe that you must try to find a healthy balance between office time and homeworking – and, more importantly, reassess the role of the headquarters as a workplace.

 Planning is the key to an effective equilibrium.
-Avoid spending office time ‘for the sake of being at the office’, rather than with a specific purpose in mind.
+Avoid spending office face time ‘for the sake of being at your offices’, rather than with a specific purpose in mind.
 Evaluate your tasks and meetings individually and map them to the offline/online dichotomy.
-Working on a project by yourself behind a screen the entire day is a clear teleworking candidate, whereas brainstorming sessions are far more effective with physical interaction in a meeting room.
+Working on a project by yourself behind a screen the entire day is a clear remote work candidate, whereas brainstorming sessions with teams are far more effective with physical interaction in a meeting room.

-If successfully implemented, the home/office hybrid brings the best of both worlds: enough time for necessary touchpoints and human interaction, a more focused approach to dividing your working hours appropriately, higher levels of productivity and an overall happier workforce.
+If successfully implemented, hybrid work brings the best of both worlds: enough time for necessary touchpoints and human interaction with the team and managers, a more focused approach to dividing your working hours appropriately, higher levels of productivity for remote workers and an overall happier workforce.